2019 Nahant Vintage Dance Weekend Full Schedule

 We will shop ’til we drop at the vintage bazaar.
 We always have a wide array of vintage items for your shopping pleasure.

-In the past we have had period clothing from the 19th and early twentieth centuries, jewelry, hats, books, sewing trims, shoes, and modern reproduction clothing.
+In the past we have had period clothing from the nineteenth and early twentieth centuries, jewelry, hats, books, sewing trims, shoes, and modern reproduction clothing.

-Let us know if you wish to reserve a table ($5 fee per table).
-Email us if you only need a partial table.
+Let us know if you wish to reserve a table ($10 fee per table/$5 half table).
+Email us if the cost is a hardship, if you only have a few items, or you have free items to trade.

 Nahant Town Hall, 334 Nahant Road, Nahant